KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   assembleFeatureContentMeth ⇒</h5>
-The required Aspect method that assembles content for this aspectacross all features, retaining needed state for subsequent ops.
-This method is required because this is the primary task that isaccomplished by all aspects.**API:** {{book.api.assembleFeatureContentMeth$}}
+The Aspect method that assembles content for this aspectacross all features, retaining needed state for subsequent ops.
+This method is typically the primary task that is accomplished bymost aspects.**API:** {{book.api.assembleFeatureContentMeth$}}

 <table>
   <thead>